Do you want to disable the search feature in WordPress?

 All you need to do is toggle the switch to ‘Active’ and click ‘Update.’

-This code will not only prevent search queries, but also remove search forms, the search block from the content editor, and the admin bar menu search box.
+This code will prevent search queries and remove search forms from the front end, the search block from the content editor, and the admin bar menu search box.

 Users who have access to the site’s admin dashboard, however, will still be able to search through posts, pages, and comments from there.